graygnuorg/pound/README.md

 ### Simplest configuration

-The following configuration instructs __pound__ to listen for incoming HTTP requests on 192.0.2.1:80 and to pass it to single backend on 10.10.0.1:8080.
+The following configuration instructs __pound__ to listen for incoming HTTP requests on 192.0.2.1:80 and pass them to single backend on 10.10.0.1:8080.